olimorris/onedarkpro.nvim/README.md

 The colorscheme comes with some useful commands:

-- `:OnedarkproCache` force generate new cache files for the themes (you won't often need this)
+- `:OneDarkProCache` force generate new cache files for the themes (you won't often need this)
-- `:OnedarkproClean` removes existing cache files for the themes
+- `:OneDarkProClean` removes existing cache files for the themes
-- `:OnedarkproColors` output all of the current themes colors to a scratch buffer
+- `:OneDarkProColors` output all of the current themes colors to a scratch buffer

-The theme comes with the ability to export colors to _Alacritty_, _Kitty_, _Foot_, _Wezterm_, _Rio_, _Windows Terminal_ and _Zellij_ using the following commands:

-- `:OnedarkproExportToAlacritty`
-- `:OnedarkproExportToFoot`
-- `:OnedarkproExportToKitty`
-- `:OnedarkproExportToWezterm`
-- `:OnedarkproExportToWindowsTerminal`
-- `:OnedarkproExportToRio`
-- `:OnedarkproExportToZellij`

-The templates for these themes can be found in the [extra](https://github.com/olimorris/onedarkpro.nvim/tree/main/lua/onedarkpro/extra) folder.

 ## :wrench: Configuration